DMedina559/bedrock-server-manager/docs/EXTRAS.md

 ---

-#### 2. Beta / Pre-Release Versions (For Testers)
+### 2. Beta / Pre-Release Versions (For Testers)

-Occasionally pre-release versions will be published to PyPI for testing.
+Occasionally, pre-release versions will be published to PyPI for testing.
 These versions contain new features and are generally stable but may contain minor bugs.

 To install the latest pre-release version, use the `--pre` flag with pip: